Course Aims

 Must bring and hold a valid Sentinel Track Safety Card endorsed with PTS & PTS AC and DCCR (CRP LLT can only be awarded if DCCR is held) and meet the requirements of NR/L2/CTM/021 – Competence and Training in Track Safety and not undergoing learning support (green square must be removed prior to training).

-In the rare circumstance where an individual may have attended a PTS recertification just prior to attending the COSS Initial training, the requirement for 4 x PTS Logbook entries is still in effect.
+In the rare circumstance where an individual may have attended a PTS recertification just prior to attending the COSS Initial training, the above practical requirement entries is still in effect.
 The individual will not be eligible for COSS Initial training until they have met the PTS recertification requirement.

-Meet the medical requirements of Network Rail Standard NR/L2/OHS/00124 Competence Specific Fitness Medical Requirements to medical level 1 or 2 and Network Rail Standard NR/L2/OHS/00120 (Drugs & Alcohol).
-If medical Level 2 is held, then no IWA comptence can be gained.
+Meet the medical requirements of Network Rail Standard NR/L2/OHS/00124 Competence Specific Fitness Medical Requirements to minimum medical level 4 and Network Rail Standard NR/L2/OHS/00120 (Drugs & Alcohol).

 Must have sufficient command of English language as detailed in Network Rail Company Specification NR/L2/CTM/021 (Competence & Training in Track Safety).

-Please advise of any additional needs within a learning environment, such as Dyslexia, amongst candidates in advance of the course.
+Please advise of any additional learning needs i.e. dyslexia in advance of the course.

 Must Bring Photo ID - For British Nationals, one of the following (original hard copy - not electronically): a current and valid branded form of identity token, used for accessing the RMI (Railway Maintained Infrastructure) such as a Sentinel Card; in-date and valid full driving licence; in-date and valid UK Provisional Photo Card Driving Licence; in-date and valid passport, a UK biometric ID Card/Residence Permit (BRP), an Armed Forces Identity Card, a proof of age card recognised under PASS with a unique reference number (this includes the Citizen ID Card), N.I.
 Electoral Identity Card or a resident permit as per Home Office guidance.